 Should you go for 2017’s iPhone X or 2018’s iPhone XR?
 They don't look too different on paper.
 So we take a close look at Apple's smartphones to help you make up your mind.

-With all-screen designs and cameras that can take depth-of-field portrait shots, the iPhone X and XR both offer a lot of what’s great about the highest-end XS and XS Max.
+With all-screen designs and cameras that can take depth-of-field portrait shots, the iPhone X and XR both offer a lot of what’s great about the newer XS and XS Max.
 But at a much, much more affordable price.

 So which one should you choose?
 We compare the iPhone XR and iPhone X's key features to help you make your mind up.